Heard about the UN Climate Change Conference: COP27 but not sure what it’s about? Here’s what you need to know.

 What’s happening to tackle climate change here?

-South Australia is a leader in clean energy, with success in solar energy, wind power and battery storage – which has helped us reduce our carbon emissions by 33% since 2005.
+South Australia is a global leader in clean energy, with success in solar energy, wind power and battery storage.
+Our energy system has transformed from 1% to over 68% variable renewable energy in just over 15 years - which has helped reduce our carbon emissions by 31% since 2005.

 Main image: Starfish Hill Wind Farm (image courtesy of Duy Dash)